emuise/code-structProdSem/scripts/manuscript/manuscript.md

 throughout the year.
-These consistent forest structural metrics --- such as the high canopy cover values found in the Coastal BEC zones --- may also lead to lower amounts of variation explained by these metrics, leading to them being less informative in the loadings, and other metrics, such as structural complexity having higher amounts of variance explained (@fig-radar).
+These consistent forest structural metrics --- such as the high canopy cover values found in the Coastal BEC zones --- may also lead to lower amounts of variation explained by these metrics, leading to them having smaller loadings, and other metrics with higher variation in their values, such as structural complexity, having larger loadings (@fig-radar).
 These complex linkages between climate, forest structure, and forest productivity become further complicated by the extreme environmental and topographic gradients within BC's ecosystems [@pojar1987; @valentine1978soil], which may warrant study into the scale of these interactions, with a finer (or non-climate based) ecoregionalization potentially revealing different relationships between ecosystem structure and function.
+Further, when examining these relationships through remote-sensing derived indicators, we recognize that they may change over time and space in response to disturbances, both anthropogenic and natural.
+For example, modifying the biomass of an area through forest clearing, fires, or insect disturbances may disrupt the underlying assumptions of the DHIs, as abrupt changes in the middle of the year may lead to low Minimum DHI values, high Variation DHI values, and lower than normal Cumulative DHI values.

 Various relationship directions and strengths have been found between forest structure and forest function [@ali2019].
 Temperate and boreal forests often have mixed or negative structure-function relationships, while tropical forests often have positive relationships [@ali2019].
-We found that forest structure and function were not strongly linked to one another, both across the full study area, and when stratified by ecosystem and forest type (@fig-radar).
-Forest type models showed higher amounts of variation explained, which may indicate the linkages between forest structure and function are stronger at finer spatial scales, potentially driven by finer scale landscape patterns such as terrain and land cover, rather than climate [@thom2021].
+We found that indicators of forest structure and function were not strongly linked to one another, both across the full study area and when stratified by ecosystem and forest type (@fig-radar).
+The forest type models showed higher amounts of variation explained, which may indicate the linkages between forest structure and function are stronger at finer spatial scales, potentially driven by finer scale landscape patterns such as terrain and land cover, rather than climate [@thom2021].
 Notably, the BEC zones and forest types are delineated at different spatial scales; forest types are mapped at a 30 m pixel size [@hermosilla2022; @hermosilla2018], and can be found across the entire province, while BEC zones do not span the entirety of the province, and are mapped at a much coarser scale [@pojar1987].

 Across British Columbia, the DHIs have been shown to be strongly correlated with one another (@fig-rda-var).
 While this does imply that